How do I find a surrogate in Australia?

 Women who are considering becoming surrogates can access a free initial legal advice session with me before they make any final decisions.
 You might like to send them a copy of The Australian Surrogacy Handbook if they’re looking for more information.

-Whilst I advocate for people sharing their story with friends and family, there are laws prohibiting advertising for a surrogate.
+While I advocate for people sharing their story with friends and family, there are laws prohibiting advertising for a surrogate.
 Be careful that your story is just that – that you want to have a child and your reasons why you need someone else to carry for you.
 Be careful not to say anything that might look like an advertisement.

 - Get Educated.
 There are lots of resources on this site for you to learn about surrogacy options and how altruistic surrogacy works in Australia.
 Take your time to read the information, download the Handbook and get educated about how surrogacy works in Australia.
 You should also listen to The Australian Surrogacy Podcast, which includes stories from surrogates and intended parents who have been where you are and have generously shared their experiences so that others can benefit.
-You should research the Blog for information about your State and how surrogacy works.
+You can research the Blog for information about your state laws and how surrogacy works.

 - Join the Community.
 There are Facebook groups and forums you can join to meet other intended parents and surrogates.
 Below are a few you should try:

 - The Australian Surrogacy Community on Facebook.
 This is a social group of intended parents and surrogates from around Australia.
 It is well-moderated and the community is supportive and generous with information.
 There are also regular local and virtual catch-ups in many states which are organised through this group.
 I met my intended parents through this group, as lots of teams do.

 - Egg Donation Australia is another Facebook group and membership includes altruistic egg donors and egg recipients around Australia.